AlwaysEconomist/E-Commerce-Analysis-in-MySQL-and-Excel/README.md

 ORDER BY
     New_Customers DESC;

--- 18. How are customers segmented by total spending?
+-- 16. How are customers segmented by total spending?
 --  Enables tailored marketing strategies for different spending segments to maximize revenue.
--- An overwhelming 98% of customers spend between $0 and $10,000 in the store, highlighting a broad base of low-to-mid-range spenders that underscores the need for targeted strategies to encourage higher spending among this dominant segment.

 SELECT
     c.customer_id,